KathrynShea/movie_saga/README.md

 - [ ] Create a Junction Table for storing the tags associated with the images

 ### Routes
+Feel free to make up your own.
+You may need others beyond these:

 - [ ] GET `/api/tags` -- Should return all tags
-- [ ] GET `/api/images` -- Should return all images, and tags associated with those images.
+- [ ] GET `/api/images` -- Should return all images and the tags associated with each image (JOIN!)
-- [ ] POST `/api/images/addtag` -- Should add a tag associated with an image
+- [ ] POST `/api/images/addtag` -- Should add a tag associated with an image to your junction table.

-## Front End
+## Front-End

 ### Carousel